Lead in Schools and Child Care Centers

 State and federal regulations require child care centers and school districts to maintain a healthy environment for children.

-- Providing safe and healthful facilities.
+Provide safe and healthful facilities:

-- Facilities shall be inspected at least annually for potential or demonstrated hazards to safety and health, and hazardous conditions shall be corrected, compensating devices installed or special arrangements made to provide for safe and healthful facilities.
+The safe and healthful facilities section of PI 8.01(2)(i) states "facilities shall be inspected at least annually for potential or demonstrated hazards to safety and health, and hazardous conditions shall be corrected, compensating devices installed or special arrangements made to provide for safe and healthful facilities.

-In licensed group child care centers
+In licensed or certified child care centers

 In Head Start centers

 Wis. stat. ch.
-DHS 163, or the Lead-Safe Renovation Rule, requires that activities involving lead-based paint in a dwelling or child-occupied facility are done safely without creating or increasing lead hazards.
+DHS 163, or the Lead-Safe Renovation Rule, requires that activities involving lead-based paint in a dwelling or "child-occupied facility" are done safely without creating or increasing lead hazards.

-A child-occupied facility refers to any building (or portion of a building) constructed prior to 1978 that meets any of the following:
+A "child-occupied facility" refers to any building (or portion of a building) constructed prior to 1978 that meets any of the following:

 - A facility licensed or certified to provide day care services.